-Consulting Tips for ISU Faculty and Staff was developed jointly by University Counsel, the Office of Research Ethics, the Vice President for Research and the Office of the Senior Vice President and Provost.
+Consulting Tips for Iowa State Faculty and Staff was developed jointly by General Counsel, the Office of Research Ethics, the Vice President for Research and the Office of the Senior Vice President and Provost.

 Consulting tips for ISU faculty and staff

 Private consulting by faculty and staff on topics related to their University duties is often beneficial to the University, to the employee and to the public.
 However, it is important to manage any real or perceived conflicts of interest for such activities.
 Disclosure to the respective department chair/supervisor prior to engaging in the consulting activity is required.
-The ISU Conflicts of Interest and Commitment Policy provides guidance on disclosure and approval of consulting activity, and practical applications may be found in the Procedures, Applications and Guidance document (PDF, 317KB) that accompanies the policy.
+The Iowa State Conflicts of Interest and Commitment Policy provides guidance on disclosure and approval of consulting activity, and practical applications may be found in the Procedures, Applications and Guidance document (PDF, 317KB) that accompanies the policy.

 In addition, any employee who is asked to sign a consulting agreement is encouraged to use the attached Addendum (PDF, 119KB).
 The Addendum will help the entity with whom you are consulting understand your limitations and assist you to avoid creating conflicts with your university obligations, particularly those listed in the paragraphs below.
 The Addendum, however, does not address all legal and financial issues in the consulting agreement that may impact you.
 You may wish to have a personal legal or tax advisor review your consulting arrangements.

-If you plan to engage in private consulting, refer to the tips below – as a reminder of ISU policy or State law.
+If you plan to engage in private consulting, refer to the tips below – as a reminder of Iowa State policy or State law.

 Use of university facilities, equipment and e-mail